Following

 “It’s nothing.”
 I say, looking back over my shoulder and through the workshop window once more.

-“It’s never nothing with you, Axe.
+“It’s never nothing with you, Dare.
 It’s always something…” He trails off, and when I look around, I can see he’s followed my gaze to where I was watching two of our coworkers walk by in the hangar outside. “…should’ve known.
 It’s Roya and Tess again, isn’t it.”

 “I’m lettin’ it go.”
 I say, shaking my head as I fold my arms.
 “It’s nothing.”

 “That’s such a lie I’m surprised your nose hasn’t punched a hole through the far wall just now.”
 Kent says, rubbing a bandana-wrapped hand across his sweaty brow.
-“Talk to me, Axe.
+“Talk to me, Dare.
 What’s going down there?
 You’re bothered, and you’re shit at hiding it.”

 “Yup.
 Yup, I am.”
 I admit frankly, focusing on suit of power armor.
 “What next?
 Plate’s in; it needs to be recalibrated now, right?”